tracey-web/pho-mo/README.md

 Working everything into a week.

-Demo - forgetting the format of the fake email addresses 🤣️ & changing the users_controller to check for login without naming up exceptions
+Demo - forgetting the format of the fake email addresses 🤣️ & changing the users_controller.rb to check for login without naming up exceptions [:new, :create] 🙄️

+Missing comments and other functionality, needing presentation and focusing too much on design.

 Question about time and assets - I had some assets from another project that was a prototype, but the code needed to be rewritten in CSS for Ruby on Rails to get the way I wanted it to be presented.